 Can I leave coffee in my hair overnight?

-Yes, you may leave coffee in your hair overnight.
+Yes, you may leave coffee in your hair overnight as a part of your hair care routine and nourishing hair treatment.
 However, cover your hair as the content may stain your pillowcase and clothes.

 Does coffee dye wash out?